 - (1) Reserves are presented on a “company gross” basis, which is defined as Prairie Provident’s working interest (operating and non-operating) share before deduction of royalties and without including any royalty interest of the Company.

-- (2) Based on Sproule’s December 31, 2020 forecast prices and costs.
-The forecast of commodity prices used in the Sproule Report can be found at www.sproule.com.
+- (2) Based on Sproule’s December 31, 2021 forecast prices and costs.
+Sproule’s commodity price forecasts as of December 31, 2021, which were used in the Sproule Report, can be found at sproule.com/price-forecast/.

 - (5) Columns may not add due to rounding of individual items.